midsubspace/MiniTableTopArcade/README.md

 ---

 ## 💡 Vision
-This is more than a single game — it’s the start of a **virtual tabletop arcade**.
+This is more than a single game — it’s the start of a **virtual Mini Table Top Arcade**.
 Each game added will bring the world closer to a playable digital boardwalk of classics.

 ---